knowledgecode/WebSocket-for-Android/README.md

 # WebSocket for Android
-WebSocket for Android is a PhoneGap / Cordova plugin.
+WebSocket for Android is a PhoneGap plugin that make possible to use the WebSocket (RFC 6455) on an Android WebView.
-This plugin is using Jetty-8 in terms of Apache License 2.0.
+It is using Jetty 8 under the terms of the Apache License v2.0.

+## Product requirements
+ - Java 1.6
+ - Android 2.1 or higher (recommend 4.0 or higher)
+ - PhoneGap 2.2.0 or higher

 ## Preparation for use in Android
 ### src/org/apache/cordova/plugin/